 5. Make an Alphabet Book

-Have your child pick a topic, and then create their own ABC book for that topic.
-They can do a page for each letter, and add illustrations.
-When they’re finished, they can share it with a younger sibling, cousin, or friend.
-Or you can keep it on the bookshelf and pull out to read again later.
+Have your child pick a topic, and then create their own ABC book.
+They can do a page for each letter and add illustrations.
+They can share it with a younger sibling, cousin, or friend when finished.
+Or you can keep it on the bookshelf and pull it out to read again later.

 Here are some topic ideas that work well: